-How exactly would the SunZia routes within the Middle SPRV contribute to landscape and habitat fragmentation?
+How exactly would the SunZia routes within the Aravaipa watershed and Lower SPRV contribute to landscape and habitat fragmentation?
 There are two major impacts.
 One is the impacts of the towers and transmission lines themselves, which could be said to fragment the avian aerial space.
 That will be taken up in the following section on birds.
-The other major fragmentation impact has to do especially with the service roads that attend the installation and ongoing maintenance of the transmission lines.
+The other major fragmentation impact has to do especially with the service roads and clearing that attend the installation and ongoing maintenance of the transmission lines.